20centcroak/github-cheatsheet/cheatsheet.md

     git checkout -b develop
 >Switched to a new branch 'develop'

 Then create a remote branch named *develop* in the remote repo *origin*.
-As HEAD is positionned on the local *develop* branch and we use the *set-upstream* flag, then now local and remote *develop* branches are associated:
+As HEAD is positionned on the local *develop* branch and we use the *set-upstream* flag (or *-u* equivalently), then now local and remote *develop* branches are associated:

     git push --set-upstream origin develop
 >Total 0 (delta 0), reused 0 (delta 0)